LittleLittleCloud/code-story/README.md

 ### Next Step

-- Add metaReport to allow you generate your own-style report using only one command
+- Add metaReport to allow you generate your own-style report using only one command.
-- Improve the explanation and command name so as to make them easier to understood
+- Improve the explanation and command name so as to make them easier to understood.

 ## About author